Which are the best wineries to visit in Bordeaux?

 Chateau Pape Clement

 The history is remarkable, but so too is the tourism offering.
-Dating back to the late 13th century, the wine at this estate has always been highly regarded – today more than over.
+Dating back to the late 13th century, the wine at this estate has always been highly regarded – today, more than ever.
 Owner Bernard Magrez, a forceful personality on a quest for high quality, has pioneered a contemporary tourist program that includes personalized tours, educational workshops, and fascinating insights into Pape Clement’s long history.
 Welcoming wine lovers with open arms, Magrez also runs a fabulous luxury hotel and 2 Michelin-starred restaurants in Bordeaux – La Grande Maison.

 website: www.chateau-pape-clement.fr